 - Nestling – babies that are a couple of days old, but still in the nest

-- Fledgling – babies that have left the nest, and may be learning to fly
+- Fledgling – babies that have left the nest, and may be learning to fly.
+These are the ones you’ll most often come across outside!

 - Juvenile – young birds that don’t look like adults yet (they still have their baby feathers)